Roman Catholic relief bills: No progress

 Pitt himself died in 1806, after having opposed the Catholic claims in the preceding year.
 A brief period of hope supervened when the "Ministry of all the Talents" took office; but hope was soon dissipated by the death of Fox, and by the dismissal of Grenville and his colleagues.
 They had brought into Parliament a bill assimilating the English law to the Irish by allowing Catholics in England to get commissions in the army.
 But the king not only insisted on having the measure dropped, but also that ministers should pledge themselves against all such concessions in the future; and when they indignantly refused he dismissed them.
-The Duke of Portland then became premier, with Mr. Perceval leader in the Commons; and the ministry going to the country in 1807 on a No Popery cry, were returned with an enormous majority.
+The Duke of Portland then became premier, with Spencer Perceval leader in the Commons; and the ministry going to the country in 1807 on a 'No Popery' cry, were returned with an enormous majority.